 While awaiting the verdict in her murder trial, a woman (Loretta Young) reflects back on her life, from her days as a nine year old orphan, jailed for a crime she never committed, the mistress of a mobster (Ricardo Cortez), the millionaire (Franchot Tone) who became the love of her life and eventually to the events that lead to the killing.
 William Wellman directs this pre-code melodrama so it's quite adult in its themes and frank in its depiction of sex.
 Wellman's technique has almost always been to let the story take front and center and it's no different here.
 He allows the narrative to swiftly move along with the actors adroitly slipping into their characters.
 If the ending comes across as sentimental and unrealistic, it can be forgiven since the journey has been fulfilling.
 With Una Merkel and Andy Devine at his most annoying.

-A group of English nuns are sent to a remote deteriorating palace, which was formerly the home of the Rajah's concubines, high in the Himalayan mountains in an attempt to educate the local populace especially its children.
-But the exotic and sensual atmosphere with its winds and native drums causes the nuns to breakdown emotionally, psychologically and sexuality until its violent climax.
-This remarkable film may well be Michael Powell and Emeric Pressburger's masterpiece.
-Stunningly photographed in rich, velvety three strip Technicolor by ace cinematographer Jack Cardiff, whose visuals won the 1947 Oscar, and superb art direction (it was filmed entirely in England though you'd never know it) by Alfred Junge, who also won the 1947 Oscar in his category.
-Its lushness never overpowers its intense psychical eye.
-In one of her best performances, Deborah Kerr is the sister superior who desperately strains to keep her wits about her as everything around her is falling apart.
+A group of English nuns are sent to a remote deteriorating palace, which was formerly the home of the Rajah's concubines high in the Himalayan mountains in an attempt to educate the local populace especially its children.
+But the exotic and sensual atmosphere with its winds and native drums causes the nuns to breakdown emotionally, psychologically and sexually until its violent climax.
+Based on the novel by Rumer Godden and adapted for the screen and directed by Michael Powell and Emeric Pressburger.
+This remarkable film is Powell and Pressburger's masterpiece.
+Stunningly photographed in rich, velvety, three strip Technicolor by ace cinematographer Jack Cardiff whose visuals won the 1947 Oscar and superb art direction (it was filmed entirely in England though you'd never know it) by Alfred Junge who also won the 1947 Oscar in his category.
+Its lushness and sensuality never overpowers its intense psychical eye.
+In one of her best performances Deborah Kerr is the sister superior who desperately strains to keep her wits about her as everything is falling apart.
 In an unforgettable performance that knocks it out of the ballpark, Kathleen Byron is the fragile Sister Ruth pushed beyond all endurance to insanity.
-David Farrar is the studly British agent who unintentionally contributes to the hysteria that develops in the nunnery.
+With David Farrar as the studly British agent who unintentionally contributes to the hysteria that develops in the nunnery.
 With Jean Simmons, Sabu, Flora Robson, Edmond Knight and a scene stealing May Hallatt.